getreu/tp-note/docs/source/tpnote--manual.md

 2. Take a note about an existing or downloaded file.
 3. Bookmark and comment a hyperlink.
 4. Copy and annotate a page from a book.
-5. Best practise.
+5. Best practice.
 6. Note taking for system administrators.

-If you want to customize _Tp-Note_ with your own templates or if you want to use another markup language than Markdown, please consult the [man page] for more technical details.
+If you want to customize _Tp-Note_ with your own templates or if you want to use another markup language than Markdown, please consult the [man-page] for more technical details.
 It also explains how to change _Tp-Note_'s default text editor.